-In addition to the factors above, there are many other decisions to weigh before making your decision.
+As you can see, there are many factors to consider before making your decision.
 Start by getting a home assessment from a licensed demolition contractor or home builder.
 If your home is found to be structurally sound and has healthy “guts,” renovation may be an option for you.

 If the house has suffered major damage, has a poor foundation, or you’d simply prefer to have a brand new home, go with a demolition-and-rebuild.

 - A Guide to Demolition in NYC

 - A Guide to Demolition in Los Angeles

 - Florida Demolition 101: What You Should Know About Demo in the Sunshine State